These awards are open to theatre shows – please see the details of each award for entry specifics and sub-genres.

 Holden Street Theatres' Edinburgh Fringe Award

 The Holden Street Theatres’ Edinburgh Fringe Award is an annual award program that invites a production to perform at the Holden Street Theatres in Adelaide, South Australia, as the headline show of its Adelaide Fringe program.
-The 2020 Adelaide Fringe will be the 60th anniversary of the second biggest arts festival in the world, and Holden Street are looking for an incredible piece of work to be a part of the Fringe’s biggest year ever.
+The 2020 Adelaide Fringe will be the 60th anniversary of the second biggest arts festival in the world, and Holden Street is looking for an incredible piece of work to be a part of the fringe’s biggest year ever.

 Les Enfants Terribles' Stepladder Award

 The Stepladder Award offers a company performing at the Edinburgh Festival Fringe industry support and tour mentoring from Les Enfants Terribles and house to help develop their experience and profile within the theatre industry.
-The Other Richard will provide production photography, show recording and an edited trailer to support with tour booking for the winning company.
+The Other Richard provide production photography, show recording and an edited trailer to support with tour booking for the winning company.